zaferozzcan/Timer-App/README.md

 # Timer-App

-### This application simply shows the local time on your screen
+### This application simply shows the local time on your screen.
 ![](timer.png)